nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer.md

     config_file = os.path.join(os.path.dirname(__file__), "video_replayer.yaml")
     main(config_file=config_file)
 ```
-- The built-in **VideoStreamReplayerOp** and **HolovizOp** operators are imported on line 5.
+- The built-in **VideoStreamReplayerOp** and **HolovizOp** operators are imported on line 4.
+- We define an `on_window_closed()` method that calls `self.stop_execution()` to cleanly terminate the application when the Holoviz window is closed (lines 21–23).
-- We create an instance of **VideoStreamReplayerOp** named "replayer" with parameters initialized from the YAML configuration file using `**self.kwargs()` (lines 28-30).
+- We create an instance of **VideoStreamReplayerOp** named "replayer" with parameters initialized from the YAML configuration file using `**self.kwargs()` (lines 31–33).
-- For the Python script, the path to the GXF entity video data is not set in the application configuration file, but determined by the code on lines 7 and 23 and is passed directly as the "directory" argument (line 29).
-This allows more flexibility for the user to run the script from any directory by setting the `HOLOSCAN_INPUT_PATH` directory (line 7).
+- For the Python script, the path to the GXF entity video data is not set in the application configuration file, but determined by the code on lines 6 and 26 and is passed directly as the `directory` argument (line 32).
+This allows more flexibility for the user to run the script from any directory by setting the `HOLOSCAN_INPUT_PATH` environment variable (line 6).
-- We create an instance of **HolovizOp** named "holoviz" with parameters initialized from the YAML configuration file using `**self.kwargs()` (line 31).
+- We create an instance of **HolovizOp** named "holoviz" with parameters initialized from the YAML configuration file using `**self.kwargs()`, and pass `window_close_callback=self.on_window_closed` so the application terminates cleanly when the Holoviz window is closed (lines 34–39).
-- The "output" port of "replayer" operator is connected to the "receivers" port of the "holoviz" operator and defines the application workflow (line 34).
+- The "output" port of "replayer" operator is connected to the "receivers" port of the "holoviz" operator and defines the application workflow (line 42).
-- The application's YAML configuration file contains the parameters for our operators, and is loaded on line 45.
-If no argument is passed to the Python script, the application looks for a file with the name "video_replayer.yaml" in the same directory as the script (line 39).
-Otherwise it treats the argument as the path to the app's YAML configuration file (lines 41-42).
+- The application's YAML configuration file contains the parameters for our operators, and is loaded on line 48.
+If no argument is passed to the Python script, the application looks for a file with the name "video_replayer.yaml" in the same directory as the script (line 53).
+Otherwise it treats the argument as the path to the app's YAML configuration file.
 ````
 `````